 Centrepay: Make regular payments directly from your Centrelink payment benefit.

-Post Billpay: Pay via your local post office or the Post Billpay web page.
+Post Billpay: Pay via your local Auspost office (cash, card or cheque) or the Post Billpay web page.

 PayPal: Pay online with your PayPal account.